 Living in Florida, everyone knows that severe weather could strike at any moment.
-Flooding, strong winds and power outages are all likely occurrences throughout the summer months and most of us have not forgotten last year’s disturbance from Hurricane Irma.
-With the 2018 hurricane season starting on June 1, it’s even more important to prepare your family for a severe weather emergency.
+Flooding, strong winds and power outages are all likely occurrences throughout the summer months.
+With hurricane season in swing, it’s important to prepare your family for a severe weather emergency.

 Make a Plan